 - In a wide based pot or wide based deep pan, heat olive oil on medium heat.
 Dice onion and add to pan with a few pinches of salt.
 Cook for about 7 minutes.

-- Slice mushrooms and chop garlic and add to the pan.
-Cook for an additional 8 minutes on medium heat.
-There will be a little liquid from the mushrooms has evaporated and the mushrooms shrink to about 1/2 original size.
+- Slice mushrooms and mince garlic and add to the pan.
+Cook for an additional 8 minutes on medium-high heat, or until a majority of the liquid from the mushrooms has evaporated and the mushrooms shrink to about 1/2 original size.

-- Rinse and drain buckwheat and add to the pan and mix together.
+- Rinse buckwheat in cold water, drain, and add to the pan and mix together for about a minute.

-- If it looks like all of the liquid has absorbed, remove from heat, add parsley, and dill to the buckwheat and let it stand with the lid on for another 5 minutes.
+- If it looks like all of the liquid has absorbed, remove from heat, remove bay leaf, add parsley, and dill to the buckwheat and let it stand with the lid on for another 5 minutes.
 Plate and serve!